Getting Started with Freestyle Orchestrator

-This first Tech Preview is available only on selected SaaS UAT environments.
-You can contact your Sales representative to request a UAT tenant.
-All the information provided in this article is based on the Tech Preview release and will be updated as we release new versions.
+All the information provided in this article is based on the Freestyle limited availability release and will be updated as we release new versions.

 This Getting Started guide is intended for existing or prospective Workspace ONE UEM administrators and IT professionals managing existing mobile and desktop environments.

 The current method to provision resources (profiles, applications, content, scripts, and so on) over-the-air based on MDM APIs started with mobile platforms and later extended to desktops, such as Windows 10, macOS, and Chrome OS.
 The management experience on each platform has specific needs; overall, administrators want to control the provisioning process, such as control of the sequence in which resources are deployed on the device, and define conditions based on the current resource state and external conditions that require specialized scripts.

 There is a lot of complexity behind the scenes to deliver the desired management experience on desktop platforms, and the provisioning process requires knowledge across Workspace ONE and external tools, such as coding.
 Freestyle Orchestrator simplifies this process and allows administrators to visually define complex workflows in a very effective way.

 Freestyle Orchestrator Requirements

 Freestyle Orchestrator is supported on Windows and Mac, and requires the following components to be installed and configured: